 The ability to identify and teach the literacy skills necessary within different subject disciplines is essential for supporting students' understanding and attainment.
-See our Disciplinary literacy resource to explore the general context for this further.

-Subject disciplinary writing models
+Subject-disciplinary writing models

 Establishing context, purpose and audience

 Three things determine the type of writing required for any curriculum task: context, audience and purpose.
 In secondary school, the context is the subject discipline.

 - Audience: who am I writing to or for?